 I am a big believer in making a good first impression.
 From what I’ve read and from real-world experience, I know that people form an opinion about us within a few seconds of meeting us face-to-face.
+In the work I do with female financial advisors, I focus on digital branding.
+This post is about personal branding.

 Unlike our online brand, our personal brand is all about us: How we dress, the jewelry we wear, and how we carry ourselves.
 These factors contribute to our own personal brand and make an impression on those we meet.
 Wearing a style that is not right for us, or a color that clashes with our skin tone can be a detriment to our personal branding success.